Latitude and

 Longitude

-The earth is a globe.
-The system of latitude and longitude is a man-made system for finding a location anywhere on the surface of this globe.
-Latitude are imaginary lines drawn around the globe from side to side.
-Longitude are imaginary lines drawn up and down.
+For Kids: The earth is a globe.
+The system of latitude and longitude is a man-made system for finding a location anywhere on the surface of the globe.
+Latitudes are imaginary lines drawn around the globe from side to side, horizonally.
+Longitudes are imaginary lines drawn up and down, vertically.

 Longitude is a series of 360 imaginary lines that circle the earth from Pole to Pole.
 The line that runs from Pole to Pole and measures zero in longitude runs though London, England.

-You can find any point on the globe if you know the latitude and the longitude of that point.
+You can find any point on the globe if you know the latitude and the longitude of that point, or its coordinates.

 Prime Meridian, Equator, Hemispheres